 Ford builds its spark plugs to be as durable as can be, but even these plugs have their limits.
 Conditions are very harsh inside the cylinder.
 OEM Ford spark plugs have to withstand the high temperatures in the combustion chamber.
 And, they also fire up to 3,000 times per minute from the moment you turn on your engine to the moment you turn it off.

-Over time, the ground electrode will erode, carbon will build up on the plug, and the plug cable will wear out and become loose.
+Over time, the ground electrode will erode, carbon will build up on the plug, and the plug cable or wire will wear out and become loose.
 When one of your spark plugs goes bad, you need to replace it as soon as possible.
 Replacing your spark plugs as soon as they go bad will keep engine performance optimal and fuel economy up.

 Replacing Your Spark Plugs

 Some car owners like to replace only the bad spark plug(s) as soon as they go bad.
 Others prefer to replace all of the spark plugs at once when the first one goes bad.
 Both maintenance methods are fine.

 Luckily, replacing spark plugs is something you can do at home.
 It’s much cheaper than taking your car to a Ford dealership.
 You don’t have to pay for labor and you can order genuine OEM spark plugs from us at wholesale pricing.
 It’s also pretty easy to do, especially with this tutorial to guide you.